Robert Gaspar

-Robert Mark Gašpar (born 7 February 1981), also known as Robbie Gaspar, is an Australian soccer player who plays for Floreat Athena.
+Robert Mark Gašpar (born 7 February 1981), also known as Robbie Gaspar, is an Australian former soccer player.

 An attacking midfielder, Gaspar is a former player of Malaysian side Sabah FA where he played for two seasons and appeared in the final of the 2003 Malaysia Cup.
 He spent two years with the youth team of HNK Hajduk Split but failed to make a first team appearance for the Croatian giants.

-Robert is a friend of Indonesian boxer Chris John and the late Indonesian metal-music journalist and Persiba Balikpapan supporter John Yoedi.
-He got to know Yoedi when Yoedi would bring an Australian flag to the stadium to support Robbie.